-QR 101 Quantitative Reasoning-1 Credit Hours: 03
+QR 101 Quantitative Reasoning-1

-CS 110 Introduction to Information and Communication Technologies (ICT) Credit Hours: 03
+CS 110 Information and Communication Technologies (ICT)

 YEAR-1 SEMESTER-II

 LLB 112 INTRODUCTION TO LEGAL SYSTEM OF PAKISTAN

 This course aims to give students a good knowledge of the Pakistani LegalSystem.
 It covers the historical background of the legal system, the role of the legislature and the court system in Pakistan.
 The composition and functions of the Parliament and the Provincial Assemblies, the judicial system of Pakistan including the court structure and the judicial process.